UniMath/agda-unimath/src/linear-algebra/finite-sequences-in-rings.lagda.md

   fin-sequence-type-Ring = fin-sequence (type-Ring R) n
 ```

-### The abelian group of finite sequences in a ring
+### Inherited algebraic structures on the type of finite sequences in a ring

 ```agda
 module _